schallersebastian/CAS_ADS/01_Module_1/README.md

 - Design data management plans
 - Collect, manage, and visualize data

+Subfolder:
-01_course_material (original and modified course material, e.g., presentations, notes, Jupiter notebooks, etc.)
+- 01_course_material (original and modified course material, e.g., presentations, notes, Jupiter notebooks, etc.)
-02_report (all material concerning the hand-in of module 1)
+- 02_report (all material concerning the hand-in of module 1)

 Hand-in-project: A conceptual design report for an aimed final project.
 "Core and wireline log based lithoclasification of unconsolidated sediments from drill cores and boreholes"